COLLEGE PARK HISTORY

 The first resident of the area now known as College Park was citrus grower John Ericsson who built his home at 19 West Princeton Street, in the middle of an 80-acre citrus grove.
 With the arrival of large groups of settlers on the South Florida Railroad in 1880, College Park began to take shape, with the development of more homes and businesses.

 Growth in College Park and Orlando continued until The Great Freeze of December 1894, where Orlando reached an all-time record low of 18°F. The brutally cold weather destroyed much of the citrus crop, forcing many residents to abandon their Florida groves and return North.
 Growth didn’t resume in Florida until 1905, when tourism began to grow and eventually became a major industry.

 In the 1920s, the real estate boom helped College Park grow and prosper.
 During this decade, many of the neighborhood's best-known subdivisions were plotted.

 In 1921, Walter Rose began the tradition of naming streets after colleges and universities.
 In 1923, H. Carl Dann and associates founded Dubsdread Country Club and Golf Course, which is still in operation today as a public course.

 - J.P.
 Holbrook's Edgewater Heights in 1924

 - Frank L. Anderson's Anderson Park in 1924

-The boom turned into a bust with The Great Depression of the 1930s.
-During this period, savvy businessman Welborn C. Phillips began buying many of the vacant lots in College Park, priming himself for a post-war economic boom.
-Many of the properties he purchased were west of Edgewater Drive.
+The boom turned into a bust with The Great Depression.
+During this period, savvy businessman Welborn C. Phillips began buying many vacant lots, priming himself for a post-war economic boom.

 The mid 1900s - Stars in College Park